poc-handsome/educrys-hardware/README.md

 - 30 cm metallic ruler
 - Small spoon and small metal blow to be used when removing oxide layer
-- 3 Inbus key for seed holder, opening main body, and stand mounting
+- 3 Inbus keys for seed holder, for opening main body, and for mounting both vertical profiles
-- Nylon wire, which can be used to temporarily replace the steel wire of the seed holder
+- Nylon wire, which can be used temporarily if the steel wire of the seed holder breaks
 - Warning sign for hot surfaces

 ### Raw material

-- Thin tin crystal, which can be used as seed
+- About 1 mm thick tin crystal, which can be used as seed
-- Thin copper wire, which can be used as seed
+- About 1 mm thick copper wire, which can be used as seed
 - (Tin pellets with 99.9% purity)

 ### Not included